Situacao/UE4Course_BattleTank/README.md

 # UE4Course_BattleTank
-Project that I'm doing for a Unreal Course
+This repository is a project that I'm doing for a Unreal Course.

+Right now, it has just been setup.